dockur/windows/readme.md

   You can choose between `Arabic`, `Bulgarian`, `Chinese`, `Croatian`, `Czech`, `Danish`, `Dutch`, `Estonian`, `Finnish`, `French`, `German`, `Greek`, `Hebrew`, `Hungarian`, `Italian`, `Japanese`, `Korean`, `Latvian`, `Lithuanian`, `Norwegian`, `Polish`, `Portuguese`, `Romanian`, `Russian`, `Serbian`, `Slovak`, `Slovenian`, `Spanish`, `Swedish`, `Turkish`, `Thai` and `Ukrainian`.

-  If you want to use a keyboard layout or locale that is not the default for the selected language, you can add the `KEYBOARD` and `REGION` variables with a culture code, like this:
+  If you want to use a keyboard layout or locale that is not the default for your selected language, you can add the `KEYBOARD` and `REGION` variables with a culture code, like this:

   ```yaml
   environment:
     REGION: "en-US"
     KEYBOARD: "en-US"
   ```

+  Please note that changing these values will have no effect after the installation already has been performed.
+In that case you can use the Control Panel inside Windows for these settings.

 * ### How do I change the storage location?

   To change the storage location, include the following bind mount in your compose file: